mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 generated in a textual or a non-textual format.
 Unstructured data is regarded as data that is in general text heavy, but may also contain dates, numbers and facts.

+Unstructured data is data that does not have a predefined data model or is not organized in a predefined way.

 ## Correlation analysis